Tax and writing a will

 If you die intestate, the person who will deal with your estate will be called an administrator (executor in Scotland).

 The rules for dividing up an intestate estate in Scotland and Northern Ireland are different from those in England and Wales.
-You can use the quick answer tool on the GOV.UK website to see how an intestate estate might be divided.
+You can use the quick answer tool on GOV.UK to see how an intestate estate might be divided.
 In Scotland, if you lived with someone before they died but were not married to or in a civil partnership with them you may be able to make a claim on their estate if they have not left a will.
 Further details can be found in a booklet available on the Scottish Government website.
 You should note that the Scottish Government is consulting on how intestate estates ought to be distributed.

 Note – in Scotland, whatever a will says, there are ‘legal rights’ that can be claimed by certain people, such as the surviving spouse or civil partner and surviving children.
 You can find out more about legal rights on the Scottish Government website.